martijnvdp/terraform-k8-baremetal-cls/README.md

 ## k8cluster ##

-Working bare metal autodeployment of a kubernetes cluster on vmware with ubuntu vms \
+Working basic bare metal autodeployment of a kubernetes cluster on vmware with ubuntu vms \
 using terraform and shell scripts

 - metallb loadbalancer

 ## k8cluster-kubespray ##
-testing
+Terraform code to deploy a centos8 kubernetes cluster on vmware using ansible and terraform HA cluster multiple master nodes with etcd

-Terraform code to deploy a centos8 kubernetes cluster on vmware using ansible and terraform
+more info:
 playbook from https://github.com/kubernetes-sigs/kubespray

 ansible fixed at 2.9.14 to fix \